cuhksz-nlp/ACEMR/README.md

 # ACEMR
-The resources in the paper "Exploring Word Segmentation and Medical Concept Recognition for Chinese Medical Texts" are released here.
+This is the resources of the paper "Exploring Word Segmentation and Medical Concept Recognition for Chinese Medical Texts".

-Some sample data are provided here now.
+Some sample data are provided in the "sample_data.txt" file now, where the medical concept is labeled by the a symbol '_' for each word.
 The ACEMR corpus can be available if everything is ready.